tnehezd/mesalab/docs/getting_started.rst

                                                   #      (e.g., lifetime, effective temperature ranges across the grid).
      generate_blue_loop_plots_with_bc: True       # Set to 'True' to generate specific blue loop plots using
                                                   #      bolometric corrections (requires MIST BC grid setup).

+   # Settings for GYRE workflow integration
+   gyre_workflow:
+     run_gyre_workflow: True                      # Set to 'True' to enable the GYRE input generation and optional workflow.
+                                                  #      Requires MESA to have generated profile data.
+     gyre_config_path: gyre_config.in             # Path to your GYRE configuration file.
+This will be copied to the
+                                                  #      GYRE output directory if the workflow is enabled.
+     filtered_profiles_csv_name: sorted_mass_Z_min_max.csv # Name of the CSV file that will list the selected
+                                                          #      MESA profiles for GYRE analysis.